jeffboichuk/ice-marketing/08-midpoint-review-and-allianz-project-working-session.md

 The action plan you develop should unambiguously describe what your initiative would look like in the market and get as close to reality as possible.

-Come to class having individually written at least a page of new ideas for your group's action plan.
+Come to class having individually written at least a page of *new* ideas for your group's action plan.
 Strive to describe how Allianz should implement your recommendation, and how you arrived at these implementation choices, both seamlessly and concretely.
-In class, your group will be given time to share your ideas with one another, offer constructive feedback, and make progress on your IIP 2 Client Stand-alone Deck Report.
+In class, your group will be given time to share your ideas with one another, offer constructive feedback, and make progress on your IIP 3 Client Standalone Deck Report.

 ## Assignments Due {-}